 There is no need to go very far from the Big Island.
 Diamond Head is a tuff cone in Oahu that constantly feeds the sand beach right next to it with fresh olivine.
 The sand there is not as bright but it is definitely composed mostly of olivine and it is green.

 It is interesting to take a look at the Pu’u Mahana and Diamond Head volcanoes.
 There are some striking similarities.
 They are both located right next to the beach.
 They both contain lots of olivine.
 They are both composed of easily erodable pyroclastic sediments.
 They are both high and steep which speeds up the erosion.

 Why is this needed for the green sand beach to form?
-Because olivine is extremely unstable mineral in the atmospheric conditions.
+Because olivine is unstable mineral at the atmospheric conditions.
 The transport route needs to be short and erosion fast to ensure that most of the olivine makes it to the beach and there is a constant supply of fresh material.

-I especially love a sand sample from St. Lawrence Island in the Bering Sea.
+I especially love a sand sample from the St. Lawrence Island in the Bering Sea.
 The climate there is not quite comparable to the Caribbean.
-That’s perhaps the most important reason why this island is not very popular among tourists.
+That is perhaps the most important reason why this island is not very popular among tourists.
 The local Yupik people are quite protective about their island as well but I am lucky to know two of them.
 They sent me a very nice sample from the northern coast of Sivuqaq (St. Lawrence Island in Central Siberian Yupik).
-This sand sample is not as green as are the samples from Hawaii because it contains lots of lithic material but olivine definitely dominates among the single minerals and gives greenish hue to the sand.
+This sand sample is not as green as are the samples from Hawai’i because it contains lots of lithic material but olivine definitely dominates among the single minerals and gives greenish hue to the sand.